 What we Do

-FARR understands the far-reaching implications of FASD and the impact on people and communities affected by it.
-We strive to have a long-term sustainable impact by:
+FARR understands the far-reaching implications of FASD and its impact on affected people and communities.
+We thus strive for long-term sustainable impact though our work which includes:

 FARR works in communities on invitation only.
 Once invited, we follow an approach that conforms to international standards of research as shown in the diagram attached below: